 1. Get a mat and grab some props

 One of the best things about yoga is that you don’t need much equipment.
-However, a mat and props can help your alignment and make some poses more comfortable.
+However, a mat and props can help make some poses more comfortable.
 When yoga first became prevalent in the West, yogis practiced on towels or cotton mats; it wasn’t until around the 1980s that ‘sticky mats’ became more widely used.
 Nowadays, the yoga mat and accessories industry is a booming business, with a huge array of choice to suit almost every requirement.
 To help you choose the best mat for you, read our Best yoga mat review.
 Yoga accessories can take up a bit of space (and cash) but you can easily substitute the real thing with common household items.

 2. Make some space